Daniel Cooper (murderer): Early life

 Daniel Cooper was born to Elizabeth Ure and George Cooper, in Burns, Otago on 18 October 1881.
-Later in life, he became a builder, Cooper had two periods of contact with the police involving theft, once in Oamaru in 1902, and again in Palmerston North in 1907.
+Later in life, he became a builder.
+Cooper had two periods of contact with the police for theft, once in Oamaru in 1902, and again in Palmerston North in 1907.
 By 1907, he had settled in Awamangu, Otago and married Marion Burns.
 The couple were itinerant and shifted to New Plymouth and then Gore, Southland, in 1916.
 By then, Cooper had joined the Seventh-day Adventist Church and sold a booklet entitled The Practical Guide to Good Health.

 Tragedy struck when Marion died on 18 July 1917, in her eighth month of pregnancy.
 Although the initial diagnosis was pericarditis, the New Zealand Police re-investigated the case in 1923, after Cooper was apprehended for suspected murder.
-Family friends expressed doubt about the circumstances of Marion's death; given that she was being treated for goitre with mercuric iodide, some argued that it was possible that he had intentionally overdosed his first wife with that medication.
+Family friends expressed doubt about the circumstances of Marion's death; given that she was being treated for goitre with mercuric iodide, some argued that it was possible that Cooper had intentionally overdosed Marion with that medication.